oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

 Now we are going download the original repo with the source code for this lab into the OCI cloud shell.
 We are using the OCI Cloud shell because it has all of the commands we need to do this lab, so you don't need to setup anything on your laptop, we can even make changes to the source code to demonstrate that the pipelines do deploy them!
 In a production environment of course you'd use your own development systems.

-First we are going to download the origional repo from github.
+First we are going to download the original repo from github.
 This is a public repo so you don't need a github account.

   1. Open the OCI Cloud Shell, if you are not already there go to your home directory